1.1. MZI lattice filter¶

 power_couplings = [0.5, 0.5]

-dir_couplers = [pdk.DirectionalCouplerSPower(name=self.name + "dc_{}".format(cnt),
+dir_couplers = [

 power_fraction=p,

-for cnt, p in enumerate(power_couplings)]
+for cnt, p in enumerate(power_couplings)

 ]

-def _default_child_cells(self):
+def _default_insts(self):

-child_cells = dict()
+insts = dict()

 for cnt, dc in enumerate(self.directional_couplers):

-child_cells["dc_{}".format(cnt)] = dc
+insts["dc_{}".format(cnt)] = dc

-return child_cells
+return insts

-def _default_connectors(self):
+def _default_specs(self):

-conn = []
+specs = []

 for cnt, delay_length in enumerate(self.delay_lengths):